Quotient singularities in the Grothendieck ring of varieties: Preliminaries

-\begin{proof} To see that $(X/G,U/G)$ is toroidal, it's enough to consider the situation on an \'{e}tale-local toric model over the base change to $\bar{k}$, where the result follows from the fact that the quotient of a toric variety by a finite subgroup of the torus is still toric.
+Here is the proof of \Cref{quotient}. \begin{proof} To see that $(X/G,U/G)$ is toroidal, it's enough to consider the situation on an \'{e}tale-local toric model over the base change to $\bar{k}$, where the result follows from the fact that the quotient of a toric variety by a finite subgroup of the torus is still toric.

 To prove that the toroidal embedding $(X/G,U/G)$ is strict, it suffices by \Cref{toroidal-def}(2) to show that any irreducible component of the complement $(X/G) \setminus (U/G)$ is normal.
 Since the $G$-action is strict, any component of the complement is of the form $(\bigcup_{g \in G} g\cdot Z)/G$ for some irreducible component $Z \subset X \setminus U$ and this is a union of disjoint normal varieties (possibly with repeats).
-By \Cref{reduce-to-one-component}, the quotient is $Z/H$ where $H$ is the stabilizer of $Z$, hence it is normal. \end{proof}
+By \Cref{reduce-to-one-component}, the quotient is $Z/H$ where $H$ is the stabilizer of $Z$, hence it is normal. \end{proof} \end{commentA}